Atracsys/SlicerAstmPhantomTest/README.md

 - the working volume file also describes the pointer rotation axes (`ROLL`, `PITCH`, `YAW`) **in the coordinate system of the tracker**.
 This information allows a correct interpretation of the pointer rotations with respect to the tracker.

+- the model name of the tracker (`MODEL`) is also given in the working volume file.
+The name has to match one of the models included in `AstmPhantomTest\Resources\models`.
+For example, `MODEL = ftk500` will prompt the software to load the 3D model `ftk500_RAS.stl`.

 ## Phantom file<a name="phantomFile"></a>
 Located in `AstmPhantomTest\Resources\gt`, this parameter file describes the divots on the phantom and their use.
-All the divots coordinates are listed (`POINT id`,`X`,`Y`,`Z`) and given in the referential frame of the phantom.
+All the divots coordinates are listed (`POINT id`,`X`,`Y`,`Z`) and given **in the referential frame of the phantom**.
 This referential frame is defined by three divots which ids are given by `REF` in the following order O, X and Y.

 The sequence of divots used for the multi-point test is given by `SEQ` and the id of the central divot (used for all the other tests) is given by `CTR`.